Northflow Research Lab — Internal Division

 Engagement mode

-Exploratory scoping of pilot initiatives and validation of framework concepts in institutional contexts where applicable.
+Scoping and validation of framework concepts in institutional contexts where applicable, with emphasis on bounded evaluation and evidence integrity.

 • Institutional stakeholder with relevant interests